Last updated on November 2nd, 2019 at 11:19 am

 I was one of those children.
-I was the kind of child who could read moods, was always polite, anticipated other people’s needs and decided to skip adolescence since it was a waste of time.
+I was the kind of child who could read other people’s moods.
+I was always polite, anticipated other people’s needs, and decided to skip adolescence since it felt like it was a waste of time.

-At 21, I met my husband who already had two sons from a previous marriage.
-I became pregnant at 22, got married and two weeks later we received full custody of my two stepsons.
+At age 21, I met my husband, who already had two sons from a previous marriage.
+I became pregnant at age 22, got married, and two weeks later, we received full custody of my two stepsons.

-Here I am, sixteen years later, putting out to the universe that I want to be a successful international artist.
-It seems to be an awfully tall order and I struggle with that mean little fellow called “Doubt”.
-He whispers in my ear, “You’re too old, not talented enough, there’s too much competition, not enough time…”
+Here I am, sixteen years later, putting out to the universe my big dream of wanting to be a successful international artist.
+It seems to be an awfully tall order, and I struggle with that mean little fellow called “doubt.”
+Doubt whispers in my ear, “You’re too old, not talented enough, there’s too much competition, not enough time.”

-I respond by reminding him about Grandma Moses, an artist, who did not begin her career until her seventies.
+I respond by reminding doubt about Grandma Moses, an artist, who did not begin her career until her seventies.
 She became quite famous and traveled the world.
-I tell him there is a place for everyone and that the only way to succeed is to take that first step.
+I tell doubt there is a place for everyone and that the only way to succeed is to take that first step.

-As I drove home yesterday from picking up a show in Palo Alto, I was thinking about what I would write.
-I realized that one of my first steps would be to further define what success means as an international artist.
+As I drove home yesterday from picking up a Plein Air show in Palo Alto, California, I was thinking about what I would write here about my dream journey.
+I realized that one of my first steps would be to define further what success means as an international artist.

-Earlier that day I had aimlessly searched the Internet for Galleries in Paris only to discover their information was in French.
-So this week, I am committing myself to further defining my dream of success and to create a plan on steps to achieve it.
+Earlier that day, I had aimlessly searched the Internet for Galleries in Paris only to discover their information was in French.
+So, I am committing myself to further defining my dream of success and to create a plan on steps to achieve it.

 Enjoy this special 8WomenDream Guest Contributor story submitted by new and experienced big dreamers throughout the world, edited and published to capture a dream perspective from different points-of-view.
 Do you have a personal dream story to share with 8WomenDream readers?
 Click here to learn how to submit dream big articles for consideration.